d-albuquerque/Smoke-the-Fire/README.md

 There is a promoter video in Portuguese: https://youtu.be/lm4-HQ3rrdI

 This is a project completed in 2017, to find out more contact me.
-Note that this repository is not complete. (for example, the 3D files of the battery and PCB supports are missing)
+Note that this repository is not complete.
+This is a public version of a private repository.